darkshredder/mx-master-workspace-switcher/README.md

 # What does it do?

-With mx-keys-workspace-switcher you can easily switch between workspaces on your linux machine with horizontal scrolling.
+With mx-master-workspace-switcher you can easily switch between workspaces on your linux machine with horizontal scrolling.

 ## How do I use it?